gigaSproule/swagger-gradle-plugin/README.md

 # Swagger Gradle Plugin [![Build Status](https://travis-ci.org/gigaSproule/swagger-gradle-plugin.png)](https://travis-ci.org/gigaSproule/swagger-gradle-plugin)

-This plugin is basically a wrapper around [kongchen's swagger-maven-plugin](https://github.com/kongchen/swagger-maven-plugin) (at the moment)
+This plugin is a wrapper around [kongchen's swagger-maven-plugin](https://github.com/kongchen/swagger-maven-plugin)

 This enables your Swagger-annotated project to generate **Swagger specs** and **customizable, templated static documents** during the gradle build phase.
 Unlike swagger-core, swagger-gradle-plugin does not actively serve the spec with the rest of the application; it generates the spec as a build artifact to be used in downstream Swagger tooling.